 I took a look at some of those links and they take me to products that are well over $500.
 And because this dude produces great content on treasure hunting, not only does he get a lot of subscribers and a lot of views, but I bet you, he also makes a lot of commissions of these recommendations.

 This really makes the point clear about affiliate marketing success doesn’t come from selling directly, it comes from producing great, trustworthy content and THIS is what does the selling.
-Here’s how to produce great content.
+Here’s how to produce great quality content.

 45) Miniature modeling.